-- The Confidant: toward her friends in the animated series, particularly when she chooses to console and offer advice to a crestfallen Jade after a terrible first day at her internship with Burdine.
+- The Confidant: Toward her friends in the animated series, particularly when she chooses to help and offer advice to a crestfallen Jade after a terrible first day at her internship with Burdine.

-- Cute Clumsy Girl: Word of God says that despite being athletic and a world-class soccer champ, Cloe is still rather clumsy and uncoordinated.
+- Cute Clumsy Girl: Word of God says that despite her athletic skills (particularly when it comes to soccer), Chloe's actually rather clumsy and uncoordinated.

-- Hidden Depths/ Informed Ability: she's a pretty good artist.
+- Hidden Depths: She's a pretty good artist.

 - Informed Flaw: In The Movie, her family is said to be rather poor.

 - Nice Girl: Her sweet-natured personality is on par with Yasmins.

 - Team Mom: The sweet-tempered nurturer of the group.